sasa00elsaedy/memory-cat/README.md

 *   **User-Friendly Interface:** Intuitive design makes it simple to add, edit, and manage your programming knowledge.
 *   **Version 1.0.0:** This is the initial release, with more features and improvements planned for the future.

-## Screenshots

-*(Include screenshots of your application here.
-Show the main interface, the organization of commands, and the export/import functionality.
-Animated GIFs demonstrating the app in action would be even better!)*

 ## Installation